roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 Some of it may be just plain wrong.
 However my test SLR2/SLT2, which has been shadowing my live Hive Active equipment connected to my Domoticz system, has been working fine for a few days using the MQTT publish messages found in the node-RED flow.
 (See message format below).

-UPDATE 01/02/2021 - My Hive hardware has been working consistently on my Zigbee network without issues for more than a month now.
+UPDATE 1st Feb 2021 - My Hive hardware has been working consistently on my Zigbee network without issues for more than a month now.

 Feel free to re-use any of the information here if it helps, but be sure to run your own tests and ensure that any/all of this is 'fit for your purpose'.

+UPDATE 11th Apr 2021 - What a difference a dongle makes!
+I finally managed to procure a zig-a-zig-ah Zigbee dongle from Electrolama based on the TI CC2652R controller and what a difference it has made to my Zigbee network.
+Gone are the intermittent issues with the former CC2531 controller much improving reliability of my whole Zigbee network including, of course, the SLR/SLT devices.

 ## Setup